iftitalukder/VEDA/README.md

-## RoboVision Lightweight Framework for Edge Device
+## KHVR Lightweight Framework for Edge Device
 This Lightweight Framework is designed as a nevigation system for robot and to assist visually impaired users by providing real-time audio alerts and descriptions of their surroundings.
 It can be used as a guidance tool, offering features like object detection, distance estimation, and multilingual audio feedback (English and Bangla).
 The framework leverages computer vision, machine learning, and text-to-speech technologies, optimized for lightweight edge devices.
 Overview

-## Purpose: Robotics nevigation and situational awareness for visually impaired users.
+## Purpose: Robotics vision and situational awareness for visually impaired users.
 Modes:
 Alert Mode: Warns about nearby hazards (e.g., "Warning: a car straight ahead is too close!").
 Description Mode: Describes all visible objects (e.g., "car straight ahead, and 2 dogs 30 degree left").